Timothy C. Slater: Early Employment

 Slater moved to New Orleans in late 1957 and joined Uarco, Inc., a company that manufactured carbon-free business forms for invoices, shipping documentation, and other record keeping forms where duplication was necessary.
 His sales region included the Southern states.

-Slater in 1959 and started Gulf Poly Plastics, which fabricated all types of customized fabrication of industrial Plexiglas, Teflon, polyester and fiberglass to the Louisiana "oil patch" and shipping industries.
+In 1959, Slater founded Gulf Poly Plastics, which fabricated customized fabrication of industrial Plexiglas, Teflon, polyester and fiberglass to the Louisiana "oil patch" and shipping industries.
 The distribution company was located in a warehouse on Tchoupitoulas Street.

 Given Slater’s experience and knowledge with plastics, he started a new company called "Sea Foam" in 1962.
 Sea Foam was sprayed as a precise mixture of synthetic resin and hardener which expanded into foam in the hollow structure of oil drilling rigs to keep the structure afloat should the sub-surface rig become punctured or cracked.

 Because of the inherent operating risks of working in ship yards and off-shore, Slater discontinued his work with sea foam in 1969 and became a business broker specializing in helping companies find buyers and sellers for many small and medium-sized family businesses that provided goods and services in the growing petroleum industry.

 Slater is a lifelong student of the financial markets and became fascinated with the commodity markets and the use of graphical technical analysis tools to analyze them.
 He drew a large number of financial charts by hand and subscribed to a number of charting services for those markets he could not follow on a day-to-day basis.
 Updating the charts was a laborious task and trying to calculate technical studies and apply these to the charts was even more difficult.
 Therefore, Slater used acetate slides to overlay studies onto the charts to identify trend movements.

 In 1979, with the acquisition of a Texas Instruments TI-59 programmable calculator which was capable of holding 5000 program steps and a magnetic card reader for data storage, Slater was able to program the device to calculate basic technical analysis computations.
 The problem of drawing the charts by hand which was time consuming and prone to error, remained.